IreneGarces/irenegarces.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher in economics at the Centre for Agro-Food Research and Technology (CITA).
+I am a postdoctoral researcher in economics at the Centre for Agro-Food Research and Technology (CITA) under an EU-funded project (Brightspace).
 Awarded a Doctorate in Economics with the highest honors, summa cum laude, from the University of Bern (May 2024).

-My research focuses on the diverse impacts of trade agreements and specific trade policy tools, particularly non-tariff measures.
+Broadly, my research focuses on the heterogeneous impacts of trade agreements and specific trade policy tools, particularly non-tariff measures.

-In my Job Market Paper, we derive from a theoretical Melitz-type model with firm heterogeneity featuring heterogeneous trade cost elasticities a structural gravity model to estimate modular effects of trade agreements.
-We provide a structural underpinning for heterogeneous third-country—trade diversion and reverse diversion—effects.
-Third-country effects from the network of agreements in place can be economically significant and governments should consider them when analyzing potential strategic integration scenarios.
+Specifically, I am interested in how international trade plays a role in a globalised world.
+How do trade agreements affect members and third-country—trade diversion and reverse diversion effects?
+How are the gains and losses distributed according to the level of development and sectoral variability?
+What is the role of global value chains and non-tariff measures in shaping the international sphere?

+Please reach out in case you have any questions or want to talk about research: irene.garces@ca.fr.